 This paper is an 8-10 page academic paper.
 Please use APA style guidelines.
 An abstract, visuals, running head and header are not necessary.
-Use first-level headings (section titles) only, that is, for the body of the essay and the references.
+Use first-level headings (section titles) only, that is, for the body of the paper and the references.

-The essay must include an introduction that states the thesis and also orients the reader to the points to be made in the body of the essay.
-The essay must include a conclusion that summarizes the points presented in the body of the essay to support the thesis.
+The paper must include an introduction that states the thesis and also orients the reader to the points to be made in the body of the paper.
+The paper must include a conclusion that summarizes the points presented in the body of the paper to support the thesis.

-Please support ideas in the body of the essay using the professional literature.
+Please support ideas in the body of the paper using the professional literature.
 The required readings from the course must be used, citing from at least one source.
 The marking scheme and guidelines will be discussed in class.